toshipiazza/drstackvis/README.md

 ## TODO DynamoRIO Plugin
 * [x] remove stack reasd
 * [x] remove instruction reads
-* [x] output valid json
-* [ ] filter writes to stack values only, so that the termbox interface doesn't hang
-  * do this at the termbox end?
-  * can send base addr and esp at time of current write in json
+* [x] write frame pointer at end of each write
+  * [ ] write the base pointer at the beginning
-* [ ] output write values instead of just addreses written to
+* [x] output write values instead of just addreses written to
-* [ ] output instruction at which write occurs

 ### Later Time
 * [ ] output current output of running program
+* [ ] output instruction at which write occurs
 * [ ] determine whether a pointer is on the stack or heap and color accordingly

 > NOTE: to output current output, use dup2 to duplicate to